keebio/keebio-docs/docs/iris-ce-build-guide.md

 ![](./assets/images/iris-ce/iris-ce-qk-boot.png)

+For reference, the Iris CE PCB uses a RP2040 microcontroller.

 ## Turning off RGB LEDs

 If you'd like to turn the RGB LEDs off, you can control the [RGB settings in VIA](via#lighting).